Ebola death toll tops 5,000; Mali quarantines 90

 The more than 90 quarantined in Bamako included about 20 United Nations peacekeepers being treated at the capital's Pasteur Clinic, where the nurse worked, officials said.
 Police locked down the clinic on Tuesday night.

-In Sierra Leone, more than 400 health workers at one of its few Ebola treatment centres went on strike over unpaid risk allowances, officials said.
+In Sierra Leone, more than 400 health workers at one of its few Ebola treatment centers went on strike over unpaid risk allowances, officials said.
 Some returned later in the day.

 Echoing that walkout were protests and strikes by nurses across the United States over what they characterized as insufficient protection for health workers dealing with potential Ebola patients.
 Two nurses, who treated a Liberian man who died of the disease at a Dallas hospital in October, contracted the virus but recovered.